dmlc/xgboost/doc/tutorials/advanced_custom_obj.rst

 predictions (i.e. does not get added automatically like ``base_score`` does).

-For the case of a Dirichlet model, the optimal intercept can be obtain efficiently with a dedicated function, gradient and Hessian for an arbitrary solver.
-Further, note that if one frames instead as bounded optimization without applying 'exp' transform to the concentrations, it becomes instead a convex problem, for which the true Hessian can be used without issues in other classes of solvers.
+For the case of a Dirichlet model, the optimal intercept can be obtained efficiently using a general solver (e.g. SciPy's Newton solver) with dedicated likelihood, gradient and Hessian functions for just the intercept part.
+Further, note that if one frames it instead as bounded optimization without applying 'exp' transform to the concentrations, it becomes instead a convex problem, for which the true Hessian can be used without issues in other classes of solvers.

-For simplicity, this example will nevertheless reuse the same function and gradient that were defined earlier alongside with SciPy's L-BFGS solver to obtain the optimal intercept:
+For simplicity, this example will nevertheless reuse the same likelihood and gradient functions that were defined earlier alongside with SciPy's L-BFGS solver to obtain the optimal vector-valued intercept:

 .. code-block:: python